pagkly/Zed/Investopedia4/Credit Report Your Financial History as Prepared by a Credit Bureau.md

 ### First Section

-The top of the report contains personal information about the consumer, and in many cases, this section may include variations of the consumer's name or Social Security number, simply because the information was reported incorrectly by a lender or other entity.1
+The top of the report contains personal information about the consumer, and in many cases, this section may include variations of the consumer's name or [[Social Security]] number, simply because the information was reported incorrectly by a [[Lender|lender]] or other entity.1

 ### Second Section